Dpt99/Iris-Flower-Classification/README.md

 3.SVC

 ## Conclusion:
-Based on analysis, I can conclude that SVM with C=1 and kernel='rbf' is the best model for solving my problem of iris flower classification
+Based on analysis, I can conclude that randomForest	with score 0.96	with 'n_estimators: 10'  is the best model for solving my problem of iris flower classification